XCRunnerS/Texturepack-Resources/README.md

 ## Footer

-this combines resources from the Pack community discord, lospec, and XCRunnerS
+this combines resources from the Pack community discord, lospec, and XCRunnerS, Please try to communicate with me on discord `@XCRunnerS#7188` on either the [Pack Community discord](https://discord.gg/6gEuhjun8q) or through dms
 [Markdown Guide](https://guides.github.com/features/mastering-markdown/)